arnodick/cuuults/README.md

-# road_drivin
+# cuuults
-Road Drivin, an ASCII-ish procedural arcade game about drivin roads and gettin $
+cuuults is a broken ass game

 Made in Game Maker Studio.